 All You Need To Know about Compatibility Testing

-Every day, more number of Mobile users are using their phones for more than just texting or making phone calls; internet has revolutionized everything about the way people live today.
+Every day, a number of Mobile users are using their phones for more than just texting or making phone calls; the internet has revolutionized everything about the way people live today.

 People are using the internet to visit websites or apps for shopping, to get a diagnosis for whatever symptoms they have or their loved ones are facing, advice, to job search, and just plain entertainment or finding more information about God.
 There is nothing that isn’t there on the internet.
 So if users don’t like the way your application works, they move on quickly.

 Why is compatibility testing important?